$p$-Means of Convex Bodies: Sharpening Relations and Structural Properties: Banach--Mazur Distance

-We also see that any non-symmetric (Minkowski centered) convex body is equidistant w.r.t.~the Banach-Mazur distance from an infinitely large class of affinely non-isomorphic symmetric bodies.
-This seems to be of particular interest in the light of \cite{kobosvarivoda}, where it is shown that for $n = 2$ and $s \in [7/4,2]$, there exists a Minkowski centered body $K \in \C^2_0$ with $s(K) = s$ that is at distance $s(K)$ from all symmetric bodies w.r.t.~the Banach-Mazur distance.
+We also see that any non-symmetric (Minkowski centered) convex body is equidistant w.r.t.~the Banach--Mazur distance from an infinitely large class of affinely non-equivalent symmetric bodies.
+This seems to be of particular interest in the light of \cite{KobVa}, where it is shown that for $n = 2$ and $s \in [\frac{7}{4},2]$, there exists a Minkowski centered body $K \in \CK^2_0$ with $s(K) = s$ that is at distance $s(K)$ from all symmetric bodies w.r.t.~the Banach--Mazur distance.

-\begin{remark} For a Minkowski centered body $K \in \C^n_0$, one can by Corollary~\ref{Banach-Mazur distance corollary} continuously and increasingly deform $K \cap (-K)$ into $\conv(K \cup (-K))$ such that all intermediate bodies are symmetric and have Banach-Mazur distance $s(K)$ to $K$.
+\begin{remark} For a Minkowski centered body $K \in \CK^n_0$, one can by Corollary~\ref{cor:dBM} continuously and increasingly deform $K \cap (-K)$ into $\conv(K \cup (-K))$ such that all intermediate bodies are symmetric and have Banach--Mazur distance $s(K)$ to $K$.
 Since all intermediate bodies only need to be contained between an upper and a lower $p$-mean for some $p \in [-\infty,\infty]$ to apply the corollary, there is even some degree of freedom in the construction of such a process.

-This naturally raises the question whether any symmetric body $C$ with an affine regular transformation $C'$ satisfying $K \cap (-K) \subset C' \subset \conv(K \cup (-K))$ fulfills $d_{BM}(K,C) = s(K)$.
-If this implication had been true, it might have helped with extending the result in \cite{kobosvarivoda} concerning bodies equidistant from all symmetric bodies to higher dimensions or smaller Minkowski asymmetry values.
+This naturally raises the question whether any symmetric body $C$ with an affine transformation $C'$ satisfying $K \cap (-K) \subset C' \subset \conv(K \cup (-K))$ fulfills $d_{BM}(K,C) = s(K)$.
+If this implication had been true, it might have helped with extending the result in \textup{\cite{KobVa}} concerning bodies equidistant from all symmetric bodies to higher dimensions or smaller Minkowski asymmetry values.
 One might also ask if the reverse implication is true, as this could have had consequences on how small the asymmetry of such bodies can be.